 The RSPCA classes ‘wild animals’ as those that are not normally domesticated and this ranges from badgers to nesting birds, pet snakes and zoo elephants.
 Our concern for wild animals is based on their welfare needs and preventing cruelty rather than their conservation status.
 This means our focus is on animal welfare rather than the numbers of a particular species, although the two can overlap.

-The RSPCA rescued over 54,500 wild animals in 2013, including nearly 40,000 wild birds and 13,500 wild mammals.
-We run four wildlife rehabilitation centres and in 2013 released and rehabilitated over 6,500 wild animals.
 In Parliament we have been working on a range of issues recently including: wild animals in circuses; bovine TB and the badger cull; and hunting wild mammals with dogs

 However we also provide information and advice on many other issues for example the keeping of animals in zoos and the control and management of wildlife.